tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 6. Students Do: Under Lock and Key (20 min)

 The previous modules focused on the instructor demoing how to create, store, and use API keys with environment variables.
-Students now engage in a bridge activity that involves retrieving a Quandl API key, and submitting a Quandl API request with the key stored as an environment variables.
+Students now engage in a bridge activity that involves retrieving a Quandl API key, and submitting a Quandl API request with the key stored as environment variables.
 This will be the students' first opportunity for hands-on practice with API keys and environment variables.

 Working with environment variables can be a little tricky, especially if they are not declared and exported correctly.
 Make sure both TAs and you are circulating during this activity to help resolve any technical issues students may face.